Eric Thiman: Life

 Thiman was born in Ashford, Kent, England as Eric Harding Thimann.
 He later changed his last name to Thiman.
-Educated at Caterham School he was largely self-taught in music.
+Educated at Caterham School, he was largely self-taught in music.
 In 1921 he was awarded a fellow of the Royal College of Organists (FRCO) and (after some coaching from Harold Darke, who remained a friend) took his DMus in 1928.
 That year he married Madeline Arnold, a musician and singer.
 From 1930 he was Professor of Harmony at the Royal Academy of Music and later, from 1956 to 1962, was Dean of the Faculty of Music at the University of London.

-In 1958, after 29 years as organist at Park Chapel (a Congregational church in Crouch End, later to join with Ferme Park Baptist Church to form a Union Church in the same district), Thiman was appointed organist of the City Temple in London.
+In 1958, after 29 years as organist at Park Chapel, Crouch End Thiman was appointed organist of the City Temple in London.
 He was a keen advocate of amateur music-making and in the 1960s was the conductor and Musical Director of the Purley Choral Society, which performed his choral song cycle Spring Garland in 1964.
 He wrote much educational music for piano and other instruments, as well as music for church choirs, some of which is still performed.
 He was the musical editor of the hymn book Congregational Praise (1951).
 He is best remembered for his short passion cantata, The Last Supper (1930), which sets texts from the gospels of Matthew and John and hymns by St Thomas Aquinas, Charles Wesley and Johann Franck.

 He founded and conducted The Eric Thiman String Ensemble in the 1940s.
 He was conductor of the Elysian Concert Society, holding concerts at Hornsey Town Hall, The City Temple and other venues in London.
 In August 1951 he toured Australia to conduct examinations for the Australian Musical Examinations Board.

 Thiman was still working actively when he died of cancer in 1975, aged 74 years.
-He was survived by his wife Madeline who died in 1981, there were no children.
+He was survived by his wife Madeline, who died in 1981; there were no children.
 Their address in the 1960s and 1970s was 7 Edmunds Walk, London NW2.